 2. South Africa

-South Africa is a prime destination in terms of diving with sharks and big creatures.
-I would even dare to say it is the best shark destination out there.
-The two areas where you should head to see sharks are around Durban and around Cape Town.
+South Africa is a prime destination in terms of scuba diving with sharks and big creatures.
+In fact, we’d even dare to say it is the best shark destination out there.
+The two areas where you should head to see sharks are Durban and Cape Town.

-These two locations are some of the best places in the world for diving with great white sharks.
+These two locations are among the world’s best places to dive with great white sharks.
 Seal Island, in the middle of False Bay, is an island home to more than 60,000 seals and a hunting ground for great white sharks.
-From February until the end of September, daily dive charters depart from Simon’s Town in the early early morning.
+From February until the end of September, daily dive charters depart from Simon’s Town in the early morning.

 3. Mozambique

-Mozambique’s position on the Indian Ocean, just north of South Africa, makes it a great addition to this list.
+Mozambique’s position in the Indian Ocean, just north of South Africa, makes it a great addition to this list.
 Although it is not commonly thought of as a popular shark destination, the encounters along its southern coast are as exciting as its southerly neighbor offers.
-Ponta do Ouro holds your best chance for seeing these toothy creatures.
-Although not discussed in depth here, Tofo Beach is also a great place for those interested in swimming with Whale Sharks.
+Ponta do Ouro holds your best chance of seeing these toothy creatures.
+Although not discussed in depth here, Tofo Beach is also a great place for those interested in swimming with whale sharks.

 Ponta do Ouro

 Just to the north of Mozambique’s border with South Africa, Ponta do Ouro is an easily reached shark diving destination.
-Here divers can swim among 11 species of sharks.
-Operators in the area don’t bait the sharks, so migrational patterns are still observed.
-From May until early October, tiger sharks, bull sharks and hammerhead sharks are almost guaranteed.
+Here, divers could find themselves swimming with nearly 20 species of sharks.
+From May until early October, tiger sharks, bull sharks, and hammerhead sharks are almost guaranteed.
 Outside of these months, you’ll still have a good chance of getting in the water with bull and whale sharks.

 4. Maldives

-The Maldives are a scuba diver’s dream.
-Emerald islands set among crystal clear waters invite adventure-seekers below the surface.
-Of course, their open ocean conditions are also a prime attraction for pelagic species.
-The Maldives is one of the best countries in the world for swimming with whale sharks, but diving in the area can also yield plenty of nurse shark and reef shark encounters.
-If you’re looking to swim with one of the largest species of shark, head to the South Ari Atoll.
+The Maldives is a scuba diver’s dream.
+Emerald islands set among crystal-clear waters invite adventure seekers below the surface.
+Of course, their open-ocean conditions are also a prime attraction for pelagic species.
+The Maldives is one of the best places to swim with whale sharks, but diving in the area can also yield plenty of nurse shark and reef shark encounters.
+If you’re looking to swim with one of the largest species of shark, head to South Ari Atoll.

 South Ari Atoll

-The South Ari Atoll is famous for its varied underwater topography and the rich variety of marine megafauna that can be found there.
-Inner atoll reefs and pinnacles as well as the channels leading to the open ocean are a great place for nurse and reef shark encounters, but what makes the area extremely special is the whale sharks found on the reefs facing the wild open ocean.
+South Ari Atoll is famous for its varied underwater topography and the rich variety of marine megafauna that can be found there.
+Inner atoll reefs and pinnacles, as well as the channels leading to the open ocean, are a great place for nurse and reef shark encounters, but what makes the area extremely special is the whale sharks found on the reefs facing the wild, open ocean.
 If you sail through the atoll by liveaboard, you are more than likely to spot a whale shark during your week at sea.
 We now know that these encounters occur throughout the year with no predictable pattern other than local conditions.
 Looking to get in the water with whale sharks?
-Book your next holiday in the South Ari Atoll.
+Book your next holiday to South Ari Atoll.

 Fuvahmulah